Welcome to my updated and impartial Jamplay review for 2019 where we look at the good and the bad of Jamplay.

 The series totals 643 minutes worth of video content.
-Wowsa!
-Even though, he`s a fingerstyle expert, this is a phase 1 beginners section, so most of the stuff covered in the 25 lessons is real basic stuff aimed at players who are brand new or novices for the most part and then later on he gets deep down and dirty with fingerstyle.
+Wow!
+Even though he’s a fingerstyle expert, this is a phase 1 beginners section, so most of the stuff covered in the 25 lessons is real basic stuff aimed at players who are brand new or novices for the most part and then, later on, he gets deep down and dirty with fingerstyle.

 There are plenty of things you can learn though even if you have played for a while such drop d tuning, changing strings, alternating chords and bass in the Travis picking styles of Jansch, Emmanuel and of course, Merle Travis.

-These various mini videos within this lesson teaches you about adding the melody, incorporating an optional triplet feel, and adding a bass run.
+These various mini videos within this lesson teach you about adding the melody, incorporating an optional triplet feel, and adding a bass run.
 At various points throughout the video, the screen is split into 3 sections with camera focused on 3 parts of the guitar.
-Camera 1 shows the whole of the fretboard, camera 2, the sound hole and camera 3 a close up of the fretting hand.
+Camera 1 shows the whole of the fretboard, camera 2, the soundhole and camera 3 a close up of the fretting hand.
 The detail here is pretty impressive.